linagora/twake-calendar-side-service/app/docker-sample/README.md

 You can log in using the following preconfigured accounts:

-- bob@linagora.com / bob
+- bob@linagora.local / bob
-- alice@linagora.com / alice
+- alice@linagora.local / alice
-- cedric@linagora.com / cedric
+- cedric@linagora.local / cedric